Menu Close

 Grading and Clinical Significance

-Septal deviation can be clinically categorized into simple, obstructed, and impacted types.
+Clinical grading.
+Septal deviation can be clinically categorised into simple, obstructed, and impacted types.

 1. Simple deviation produces no symptoms.